ncatlab/nlab-content/pages/2/6/2/2/22262/content.md

 1. Composing a [[monadic functor]] with another monadic functor need not be monadic.
 For example, Torsion-free abelian groups are monadic over abelian groups, which are monadic over sets, but torsion-free abelian groups are not monadic over sets.

 1. Taking the skeleton of a [[monoidal category]] does not in general result in a [[strict monoidal category]].
-The argument in the case of Set is given in [this MO answer](https://mathoverflow.net/a/128629) In particular, one cannot in general replace a monoidal category with an equivalent category that is siss and tt are the source and target of CC and η\eta is the unit for the monad ℕ[−]\mathbb{N}[-].
-In words, CC is sent tmultaneously  strict monoidal and skeletal.
+The argument in the case of Set is given in [this MO answer](https://mathoverflow.net/a/128629).
+In particular, one cannot in general replace a monoidal category with an equivalent category that is simultaneously  strict monoidal and skeletal.

 1. The category of topological spaces and [[local homeomorphism | local homeomorphisms]] is [[locally cartesian closed category | locally cartesian closed]] but not [[cartesian closed category | cartesian closed]] since it does not have a terminal object.